bgachara/bgachara.github.io/posts/operating_systems.md

             - which item to remove from cache
             - where to put newly evicted item in main memory

-- I/O Devices - consist of the controller and the device itself.
+- I/O Devices
+  - consist of the controller and the device itself.
   - controller is a chip or set of chips that physically controls the device...accepts commands from the OS.
+  - Many different types of I/O
+    - Process management - concurrency, multitasking - Architecture dependent Code
+    - Memory management - virtual memory - Memory manager
+    - Filesystems - files and dirs, vfs - File system types / Block Devices
+    - Device control - tty and device access - Device control
+    - Networking - connectivity - Network subsystem / IF drivers
+  - Internal OS file description
+    - Internal Data structure describing everything about the file.
+      - Where it resides
+      - Its status
+      - How to access it.
+  - Pointer strcut file *file
+    - everything accessed with file descriptor has one of these
+  - Struct file_operations *f_op
+    - describes how this particular device implements its operations
+      - for disks: points to file operations
+      - for pipes: points to pipe operations
+      - for sockets: points to socker operations
+    - associated with partocular h/w device or environment
+    - registers/ unregisters itself with the kernel
+    - handler functions for each of the file operations
   - Device driver is s/w that talks to a controller, giving commands and accepting responses.
   - To be used, device driver has to be put into OS so as to run in kernel mode.
+  - Speial device-specific configuration supported with the ioctl() system call.
   - Can run in user mode but rarely is this as its a feature where access in a controlled way is required.
   - device registers form the I/O port space.
+  - Device drivers typically divided into two pieces
+    - Top half: accessed in call path from system calls
+      - implements a set of standard, cross-device calls like open(), close(), read(), write(), ioctl(), strategy()
+      - This is the kernel's interface to the device driver.
+      - Top half will start i/o to device, may put thread to sleep until finished
+    - Bottom half: run as interrupt routine
+      - Gets input or transfers next block of output.
+      - May wake sleeping threads if I/O now complete
   - I/O implemented in three ways
       - Busy waiting.
       - Interrupts.
       - Direct Memory Access.

 - Buses - As processors and memories got faster, ability of one bus became strained and thus more were added.
         - i.e : cache, local, memory, PCI, USB, IDE, SCSI and ISA.